-Montessori helps children to become self-motivated, self-disciplined and focused, and retain the sense of curiosity that so many loose along the way in traditional classrooms.
+Montessori helps children to become self-motivated, self-disciplined and focused, and retain the sense of curiosity that so many lose along the way in traditional classrooms.
 Children are given the tools to be successful in their future lives.
-They typically become life-long learners and problem solvers, innovators and good team players.
+They typically become life-long learners and problem-solvers, innovators and good team players.
 They tend to act with care and respect towards their environment and each other.
 They are able to work at their own pace and abilities.

 What are the key differences between a Montessori-based and traditional curriculum?

 At every level in a Montessori program, the child actively participates in learning; the teacher's role is to act as a guide.
 The child-centered, individualized learning approach allows the child to choose his/her own work based on their interests and abilities, formulate concepts from self- teaching materials and set his/her own learning pace.
 The classroom environment and mixed-age grouping encourage children to teach, collaborate and help each other while individual and group instruction adapts to each student’s learning style and level.
 Children are not required to sit and listen to a teacher talk to them as a group, but are engaged in individual or group activities on their own, with materials that have been introduced to them by the teacher who knows what each child is ready to do.

 By comparison, in the traditional educational model there is an emphasis on learning by rote.
 The child is a passive participant while the teacher's role is dominant and active.
 Most of the teaching is done by the teacher, and is based on the adult’s teaching style.
 The child is usually given a specific time to work at an instruction pace set by group norm or teacher.